SchlossLab/mikropml/vignettes/paper.md

 mikRopML is written in R [@r_core_team_r_2020] and depends on several packages: PRROC [@grau_prroc_2015], dplyr [@wickham_dplyr_2020], caret [@kuhn_building_2008], LiblineaR [@paul_liblinear_2017], rlang [@henry_rlang_2020].
 Packages that our package suggests are: testthat [@wickham_testthat_2011], knitr [@xie_dynamic_2015; @xie__aut_knitr_2020], rmarkdown [@allaire_rmarkdown_2020; @xie_r_2018], future.apply [@bengtsson_futureapply_2020], randomForest [@liaw_classication_2002], kernlab [@karatzoglou_kernlab_2004], rpart [@therneau_rpart_2019], xgboost [@chen_xgboost_2020], doParallel [@ooi_doparallel_2019], foreach [@ooi_foreach_2020].

-# Snakemake pipeline to run mikRopML with multiple train/test splits

 In addition to simply performing ML on a single train/test split, we have found that it is important to investigate how model performance differs depending on the train and test set used [@topcuoglu_framework_2020; @lapp_machine_2020].
-Therefore, we provide an example of how to integrate mikRopML into a snakemake workflow [link to snakemake workflow example] that runs machine learning 100 times and outputs summary information about model and feature importance.
+Therefore, we provide an example of how to integrate mikRopML into a snakemake workflow [link to snakemake workflow example] that runs machine learning 100 times and outputs summary information about model performance and feature importance.

 # Acknowledgements
 We'd like to thank members of the Schloss Lab who participated in code clubs related to the initial development of the pipeline.

 # Funding
 <!--TODO Kelly and others add funding -->
 ZL received support from the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1256260.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

+KLS received support from the NIH Training Program in Bioinformatics (T32 GM070449).

 # Author contributions
-BT, ZL, and KS conceptualized the study and created the package.
+BT, ZL, and KLS conceptualized the study and created the package.
 BT, ZL, JW, and PS developed methodology.
-PS and JW supervised the project.
-BT, ZL, and KS wrote the original draft.
+PDS and JW supervised the project.
+BT, ZL, and KLS wrote the original draft.
 All authors reviewed and edited the manuscript.

 # Conflicts of interest
 <!--TODO Add conflicts of interest here -->